drex007/ScrollLend/wireframes.md

 ## **2. Main Dashboard (User Panel)**

 **Summary:**
 The user's control center displaying a summary of their financial status within the platform.
 It provides information on debt health, active loans, deposited collateral, and pending interest.
+Additionally, it includes liquidity provider tier information and an explanation of tier levels, ensuring users understand their participation in the liquidity system.

-It also offers quick actions to interact with the platform easily.
+The dashboard also offers quick actions for seamless interaction with the platform

 **Available Actions:**
 - View loan and collateral status.
 - Access personal financial metrics.
+- Learn about the different tier levels and their rewards.
 - Execute quick actions:
   - Request Loan
   - Deposit Collateral